Mantifang Korean Weekly

 Korean Weekly Context

-Korean cultural life is often approached through seasonal cycles, ritual calendars, and shared public events.
-These are documented in different ways, including the
+Korean cultural life is often approached through seasonal cycles, ritual calendars, public events, food traditions, historic places, and shared gatherings.
+These are documented in different ways, including the official Korea tourism resources and cultural archives such as the Cultural Heritage Administration of Korea.

 The Mantifang reflections remain deliberately close to lived experience.
 They do not attempt to provide a complete overview, but exist alongside these broader frameworks.
 Where institutional sources describe, this series observes.
 Where they catalogue, this series follows.
+Where they explain official context, the weekly reflections remain with presence, atmosphere, and the slow appearance of meaning.

 New Korean Weekly reflections will be added here as the series continues.